 Armenia with Kids: Amusement Parks and the Zoo

 Speaking of parks, we cannot fail to mention the Yerevan Zoo another popular place for children.
-The Zoo has recently been renovated and is now home to the many animals.
+The Zoo has recently been renovated and is now home to many animals.
 On holidays, clowns and animators entertain the children; shows, performances, and concerts are often organized.
-In the zoo there are cafes and attractions.
+In the zoo, there are cafes and attractions.
 The admission fee on workdays is 500 drams ($ 1) for children (3-15 years old) and 800 ($ 1.68) drams for adults (16-69 years old).
 The ticket fee on weekends is 600 drams ($ 1.26) for children (3-15 years old) and 1200 drams ($ 2.52) for adults (16-69 years old).
 The entrance for children under 3 years old and for adults above 70 years is free.
 For more detailed information you can visit the official website.

 Armenia with Kids: Discovering the Ancient History